-Chevrolet Silverado owners have reported 9 problems linked to brake light (under the exterior lighting category).
+Chevrolet Silverado owners have reported 10 problems related to brake light (under the exterior lighting category).

-The car was a 2008 Chevrolet Silverado.
-The VIN of this vehicle was 1GCEK19J08_.
 If I am going down the road and press my brake pedal and then let up a little bit so that I don't have as much pressure on the brakes the brake lights go out.
 They go out before I am off of my brakes.
 So if I am coasting down a hill and apply my brakes and then realize that I have applied too much pressure and I have to let out a little bit to calibrate the pressure correctly my brake lights do not stay on, they go out before the pedal is completely released.
 I want my brake lights to stay on until I let off my brakes completely, it shouldn't matter how much pressure I have on my brakes, if my brakes are on so should my lights.
 The reason I am concerned with this is because I had someone nearly run into the back of my car.
 Also if I am sitting at a redlight and ease up on the brake pedal but still at a full stop, the brake lights go out while I am sitting there, I have to press my brake pedal all the way down to get the brake lights to come on and stay one, if I have any pressure on the pedal the lights should stay on.
 This has scared me plenty of times at night because I will be stopped and the person behind me has to slam on their brakes to keep from hitting me.
 I believe this is a design flaw in the brake system with my 08 Silverado.
 I have been to the dealer to get this fixed as a warranty issue but they say "failure to replicate problem. " so that is why I am filling out the complaint.
-This issue happened on Jun.
-9, 2009.

 See all problems of the 2008 Chevrolet Silverado.

-The vehicle's vehicle identification number (VIN) is 2GCEC19J37_.
 2007 Chevrolet Silverado new body style.
 When depressing the brake pedal the brake lights illuminate quickly and correctly.
 When partially releasing the brake pedal the brake lights will prematurely extinguish.
 The indication at this point to rearward vehicles is that a partial braking situation does not exist and that my vehicle is either coasting or under some level of power.
 On occasion this has caused vehicles behind me to panic stop, thankfully successfully, when they otherwise would have been aware of my intentions had my brake lights properly indicated my partial brake application.
-It was Thursday, December 27, 2007 when this brake light issue happened.

 See all problems of the 2007 Chevrolet Silverado.

-The car was a 2006 Chevrolet Silverado.
 2006 chevy Silverado with faulty brake lights.
 Consumer stated that the brake lights have failed four times in ten months.
 This failure almost got the consumer in a serious accident.
 The consumer discovered the bulbs were not burning out, but the problem was due to arcing caused by poorly designed socket contacts.
 The consumer stated gm needs to redesign the socket to provide line contact at the socket/bulb electrical interface.
 The present design provides contact only.
-This problem occurred on 01/01/01.

 See all problems of the 2006 Chevrolet Silverado.